 Tribal Homeless Housing, Assistance and Prevention (Tribal HHAP) Grants Program

-Cal ICH is providing up to $20 million in flexible funding to California Federally Recognized Tribes to prevent and address homelessness in their communities in 2023.
-This is the second year of the Tribal HHAP Program, with $20 million allocated to sixteen tribes in 2022, funding a variety of unique, culturally responsive interventions.
+Cal ICH is providing up to $20 million in flexible funding to California Federally Recognized Tribes for a variety of unique, culturally responsive interventions to prevent and address homelessness in their communities in 2024.

-Possible uses are broad, and allow for culturally responsive, meaningful solutions that meet the needs of California’s diverse federally recognized tribes.
+Possible uses for funding are broad, and allow for culturally responsive, meaningful solutions that meet the needs of California’s diverse Federally Recognized Tribes.

-Examples of programs proposed with 2022 Tribal HHAP funds include, but are not limited to:
+Examples of tribal programs funded with Tribal HHAP funds thus far includes, but is not limited to:

-The Notice of Funding Announcement for 2023 is posted here.
+The Notice of Funding Announcement for 2024 is now available below.

 Outreach and Engagement